 You can adjust the font size of a cell’s static text to fit into the cell’s boundaries by right-clicking this cell and selecting Fit Text to Bounds in the context menu.

 Refer to Bind Table Cells to Data to learn about providing dynamic content to table cells.

-You can also make a table cell act as a container for other report controls by dropping the required control from the toolbox on this cell.
+You can also use a table cell as a container for other report controls.
+To do that, drop a control from the toolbox onto this cell.